Nature of Electricity

 Another application of heating effect of current is seen in electric bulbs.
 The wire which is used inside the bulb gets illuminated and emits light after reaching certain temperature.
 The metal used in the bulb is mainly made of tungsten.

 Finally and perhaps the most important application of the heating effect of electric current is in electrical fuses, that are used in almost everywhere.
 From huge industries to domestic level, everywhere electrical fuse is a must.
 The fuse is made of such metals which has a certain melting point.
-They are okay for normal current but when over current flows through the circuit; the generated heat in the fuse wire is enough to melt the metal portion of the fuse wire and break the circuit.
-In this way the costly equipment is protected as huge current flow, can damage the equipment permanently.
+They are okay for normal electric current but when over electric current flows through the circuit; the generated heat in the fuse wire is enough to melt the metal portion of the fuse wire and break the circuit.
+In this way the costly equipment is protected as huge electric current flow, can damage the equipment permanently.

 Magnetic Effects of Electric Current